If you have any questions that are not answered within these FAQ's, or for more information, please email

 Race packs will be available for collection on Thursday April 26th and Friday April 27th.
 Here is the current schedule.
 Visitors to Bermuda should make arrangements to arrive on island by Thursday.

 What is the best way to bring my bike with me to Bermuda?
 Do you have any recommendations?

 I have a tri bike with aero bars.
 Can I compete using that bike or is the race restricted to road bi

 Tri bikes with aero bars and road bikes are allowed.

 Are the roads on the course map completely closed or partially closed during the event?

 Specific details of road closures will be announced and sign-posted well in advance of the event.
-Detailed road closure maps will be available to the public from January with specific road closure maps, traffic diversions and closure times.
+Detailed road closure maps will be available online with specific road closure maps, traffic diversions and closure times.
 Traffic will be redirected within the City of Hamilton and organisers have worked with the City of Hamilton, to stagger closure times for the least impact to motorists.